 If you see a large crowd gathered, remain as calm as you possibly can and leave the area as quickly, doing your best to avoid any confrontations on the way out.
 The same rule applies in general if you see large crowds or roadblocks.
 While you may be tempted to wander over to see what is happening, the best advice is to leave your curiosity alone and just leave.

 Make very sure you have adequate security arrangements suitable to Haiti.
 If you're staying in a private residence, make sure there is a full time security guard who can be trusted.
-Do not use public transport, arrange for a rental car or better yet, an armed escort.
+Do not use public transport.
+Better yet, use an armed escort.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.